About the Nossal Institute

 The Nossal Institute Ltd, which was incorporated in 1998, is a company within the Institute formed to facilitate the international consultancy work of the Institute.

 A better future for all through stronger health systems.

-To strengthen the quality, affordability and inclusiveness of health systems in the Asia Pacific through practical research, learning and development responses to contemporary health issues.
+Is to strengthen the quality, affordability and inclusiveness of health systems in the Asia Pacific region through practical research, learning and cooperation.

 - Health equity: equal access to, use of, and payment for health services and other facilities and resources, recognising the role of broad social determinants of health

 - Knowledge: being informed by and contributing to evidence based solutions

 - Sustainability: long-term advances in health systems and capacity development

 - Partnership: partnerships defined by mutual respect and understanding